-Hosting a Private Docker Registry - DigitalOcean Kubernetes - Part 2
+Containerizing a Static Site - DigitalOcean Kubernetes - Part 3

 In my previous article, I configured the Kubernetes cluster with a private Docker registry.
 In this one, I aim to convert this site to a Docker container and deploy it to the cluster.
 This time there isn’t a nice DigitalOcean tutorial, but Docker is already nice to work in.